Flat Holography & Holographic Renormalization: Scalar Field: Factorization of the equations of motion

 Similarly, we may characterise $g_+$ as the solution of the equation

 The significance of this observation lies in the fact that the kernel of the differential operator $(\partial_r-f_-)$ consists of the $g_-$ branch of the two linearly independent solutions.
-The reader familiar with AdS/CFT or with section \ref{sec:reviewAdS}, would have already noted that, under appropriate identification of $g_-$ and $g_+$ with the non-normalisable and normalisable brach respectively, this is exactly what is required to holographically renormalise the AdS scalar action.
+The reader familiar with AdS/CFT or with section \ref{sec:reviewAdS}, would have already noted that this is exactly what is required to holographically renormalise the AdS scalar canonical momentum \eqref{eq:AdScanonicalMomentum} (or action), after $g_-$ is identified with the non-normalisable branch and $g_+$ with the normalisable brach.
 In this respect, the flat case is remarkably similar.
-In fact, it will turn out that $(\partial_r -f_-) \Phi$ corresponds to the renormalised momentum within the Hamilton-Jacobi framework discussed in section \ref{sec:HJ} and the property above ensures that the canonical momentum has roughly the same asymptotic behaviour as $g_+$.
+In fact, $(\partial_r -f_-) \Phi$ corresponds to the renormalised momentum discussed in section \ref{sec:holoren_tr} and the property above ensures that the canonical momentum has roughly the same asymptotic behaviour as $g_+$.